Reginald Kerr Manning: New South Wales

 By 1871 the Manning family were renting a substantial Victorian Rustic Gothic style stone house, Clifton Villa, in Balmain.
 Manning was enrolled at Sydney Grammar School in October 1876 but left the school less than twelve months later, in June 1877.
 He then attended a local denominational school.
 On 1 October 1878, aged 12, Manning commenced education at Newington College in Newington House on the Parramatta River at Silverwater, New South Wales.
 The school was a short trip up river from the new Manning family domicile of Willandra at Ryde.
 The Rev. Joseph Horner Fletcher was the Principal and Joseph Coates was the Head Master.
 Manning was placed in the 3rd Form.
-In 1880, with the move of Newington College to Stanmore, he was placed in the Lower Sixth Form.
+In 1880, with the move of Newington College to Stanmore in Sydney, he was placed in the Lower Sixth Form.
 He passed the University Junior Examination in 1880 and again in 1881.
-In 1882 he passed the University Senior Examinarion and left Newington at the end of that year.
+In 1882 he passed the University Senior Examination and left Newington at the end of that year.
 The Senior Examination was held by the University of Sydney on behalf of the New South Wales Government but was not a matriculation exam.